kachurovskiy/megaels/Digital_Feed_7e2/manual.md

 ### Automatic threading

-1. We grind the workpiece to the size according to GOST
+1. Prepare outside/inner diameter to the starting size (e.g. 12mm for M12)
-2. If you have not previously stood, set the right and left stops to the required thread length
+2. Set the right and left stops to the required thread length
-3. In the "Thread" mode, use the Up / Down buttons to select the required step
+3. In the "Thread" mode, use the Up / Down buttons to select the required pitch
-4. With the "Submode" switch, select "External" Ext, or "Internal" Int, (by middle "Manual" Man)
+4. With the "Submode" switch, select "External" Ext or "Internal" Int
 5. On the example of a right-hand thread, direct spindle turns, cut to the chuck:
    1. before starting, touch the workpiece with a threaded cutter in diameter and set the carriage to the right stop (limit),
    2. switch the joystick to the left, the process has started, the cross stops light up alternately , the cross stops are extinguished - the process is complete.
-6. After the end of the cycle, the cross feed takes the starting position, if the material is plasticine, then you can switch to the "Feed" mode and walk along the vertices, for materials such as CT45 and analogs D16T this is not required.
+6. When done, tool moves to the starting position

 **When cutting 55 degree thread, do not use the automatic threading** - or use the machine 2 times in a row, having previously recalculated the height of 55 degree and 60 degree triangles for the current step, before the second pass of the machine, apply the difference in depth manually.